channelaccess/ca/ReadmeMatlab.md

 export MATLAB_JAVA=/opt/gfa/java/latest/jre
 ```

-After this download and copy the latest released version of the `ca-all-x.x.x.jar` library jar, available in the [releases](https://github.com/channelaccess/ca/releases) scection into your Matlab workspace.
+After this download and copy the latest released version of the `ca-all-x.x.x.jar` library jar, available in the [releases](https://github.com/channelaccess/ca/releases) section into your Matlab workspace.

 Afterwards the library can be used as follows: